rfo909/CFT/README.md

 - create functions, do interactive testing, use interactive help
 - lists and dictionaries
 - run external programs in foreground or background
-- (inline) text templating with merge code processing
+- text templating with merge code processing
-- spawn CFT expressions as background threads
+- spawning CFT expressions as background threads
 - lambdas and closures
 - tryCatch with two-tiered exception hierarchy ("soft" and "hard")
 - integrated data store (Db2)